zarif98sjs/Yet-Another-C-Compiler/README.md

 This is a write-up and a pseudo tutorial written while making this C Compiler.
 You can follow along and write a compiler of your own.
 Here I design a compiler for a subset of C language.

-If you are here for the code (you know who you are), just want to let you know that the hall of shame will not have mercy upon you.
+If you are here for the code and submit a copy-pasta (you know who you are and why), just want to let you know that the hall of shame will not have mercy upon you :)

 # Part 1 : **`Creating a Symbol Table`**